mertcil/portfolio/src/posts/2018-03-22-rest-api-design-and-swagger.md

 7. **Validate input** - Never trust client data

 Swagger transformed how we build APIs—from writing documentation manually to generating it automatically from annotations.
 This keeps documentation always in sync with implementation.

+## Contract Testing and Mock Servers

+Combine OpenAPI specs with mock servers like Prism or WireMock so frontend teams can build against realistic responses while backends evolve.
+Add contract tests to CI that validate responses against the spec, ensuring changes do not break consumers silently.
+This collaboration pattern reduces integration bugs and accelerates delivery.

+## Developer Experience and Governance

+Well-designed APIs come with a welcoming developer experience.
+Publish your OpenAPI specs to a developer portal, include code samples in multiple languages, and document rate limits plus authentication flows clearly.
+Establish an API style guide that covers naming conventions, pagination formats, and standard error payloads.
+Governance ensures consistency across services, making the entire platform feel cohesive to internal and external consumers alike.

+## Lifecycle Management and Version Strategy

+APIs evolve.
+Plan deprecation policies from the start—announce changes, offer migration guides, and provide sandbox environments for testing.
+Use semantic versioning in OpenAPI specs, but keep public URLs stable whenever possible.
+Batching breaking changes into predictable release trains reduces churn for consumers.

+Monitor usage analytics to understand which endpoints drive value.
+Sunsetting underused APIs frees resources for investments elsewhere.
+Pair analytics with consumer feedback channels to prioritize enhancements that improve developer satisfaction and product impact.